-In collaboration with Children’s Hospital of Pittsburgh, NDSC’s past president, Dr. Kishore Vellody, discusses assessing for toilet training readiness and general concepts of toilet training.
+In collaboration with Children’s Hospital of Pittsburgh, NDSC’s past president, Dr. Kishore Vellody, discusses assessing toilet training readiness and general concepts of toilet training.
 Toilet Training Part 1 and Toilet Training Part 2.

 NDSC board member Dr. Nicole Baumer, Sherry Tsai, CPNP, and Boston Children’s Hospital Down Syndrome Program help explain the best tactics to making potty training successful.
 Toilet-training-guide

-Metabolism can be 10-15% “slower” in individuals with Down syndrome compared to peers of the same height, weight, age, gender, so it is important to be aware of their diets.
+Metabolism can be 10-15% “slower” in individuals with Down syndrome compared to peers of the same height, weight, age, and gender, so it is important to be aware of their diets.

 Individuals with Down syndrome can encounter challenges with it comes too: